merely-useful/py-rse/index.md

 <https://carpentries.github.io/workshop-template/#setup>

 We can follow those instructions to install the Bash shell, Git, a text editor and Anaconda.
+We recommend Anaconda as the method for installing Python, as it includes Conda as well as many of the packages we'll use in this book.

 You can check if Make is already on your computer by typing `make -v` into the Bash shell.
 If it is not, you can install it as follows: